-Construction and operations permitting is the next phase of Project communication.
+Construction and operations permitting is the next phase of Project communication, and the early portions of the permitting phase will overlap with Project design and siting.
 During this phase, GSW will work with permitting agencies to confirm their requirements, data needs, review and decision-making process, and detailed schedules for processing applications in support of Project construction and operation.
 GSW will also coordinate with agencies on environmental, cultural, and socioeconomic assessments that are required for the COP and other studies required by federal, state, and local agencies to obtain necessary permits.
 Proactively, GSW may share preliminary results of these surveys and assessments ahead of submitting the relevant permit application.